erikaduan/r_tips/NHMRC_analysis_2018.md

 There is, however, a possibility of underestimating institution numbers per state (especially for smaller states), as some very small institutions may not have received funding in 2018 and are hence omitted from this dataset.

-**Number of unique grant applicants per state** - this is likely the best normalisation factor as it most accurately estimates the grant funding success rate per state.
+**Number of unique grant applicants per state** - this is the best normalisation factor as it most accurately estimates the grant funding success rate per state.
 The data, however, cannot be easily obtained.

 ``` r
 # Comparing normalisation factors - institutions per state